400–1700 nm IMX993 3MP InGaAs Series Short-Wave Infrared Camera

 8/12-bit ≈59.6–59.7 dB USB3 / GigE / CoaXPress / CameraLink

-Note: Frame rates reference the typical full-resolution values from the documentation.
-Actual performance varies with bit depth, ROI, and trigger modes.
+Note: Frame rates are typical full-resolution values from documentation; bit depth, ROI, and trigger mode will affect actual results.

 Frequently Asked Questions